TERMS & CONDITIONS

 6. Taxes and Government Charges

 Our prices are shown exclusive of all taxes, (including GST).
-Tax is payable in addition to the price of our product or service and must be paid by you at the same time as you pay for the products.
+Tax is payable in addition to the price of our products and/or services and must be paid by you at the same time as you pay for the products and/or services.
 We will give you a tax invoice compliant with the Law.
-You agree to reimburse and hold us harmless from any deficiency (including penalties and interest) relating to taxes that are your responsibility.
+You agree to reimburse and hold us harmless from any deficiency caused by you (including penalties and interest) relating to taxes that are your responsibility.

 7. Orders